mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.system-requirements/default.md

    *   IBM Cloud for VMware Solution
    *   VMware Cloud Foundation SDDC
    *   VMware Cloud Director
-*   HDM components should be deployed on Shared Datastore
+*   Shared Datastore for HDM components.

 ##### Network Environment
 *   Cloud HDM components should have access to the WAN network.